psyking841/ibm-cos-simple-fs/README.md

 ## Problems with ibm_boto3 library
 The IBMCloud Cloud Object Service has very awful representation of objects under a bucket.

-For example, if you are using ibm_boto3, and when you list all objects under a bucket, internally it will be presented as data structure of Python list such as:
+For example, if you are using ibm_boto3, you can only list all objects under a bucket so that you will probably end up with a Python List of objects in that bucket, such as:

 ```python
 [